-The development of a user friendly social trading platform where it is possible to follow traders, see their activities in real time, through a live trading feed of people and assets you choose to follow makes it easier than ever to benefit from other people’s experience and market knowledge.
+The development of a user-friendly social trading platform where it is possible to follow traders and see their activities in real-time through a live trading feed of people and assets you choose to follow makes it easier than ever to benefit from other people’s experience and market knowledge.

-However, it is not simply a chance to look; copy trading platforms in addition offer the ability for you to either manually or automatically copy the trades and strategies of those you choose to follow; essentially allowing you make similar levels of profit to more experienced traders.
+However, it is not simply a chance to look; copy trading platforms, in addition, offer the ability for you to either manually or automatically copy the trades and strategies of those you choose to follow, essentially allowing you to make similar levels of profit to more experienced traders.

 The primary trader broadcasting their position is likely to have experience in the underlying market, offering the benefits of their expertise in specific markets and the hours they have likely spent on researching trends and world news to make their decisions.

-This copy trading technology allows you to choose who to copy and whether you want to automatically copy the positions of successful traders you identify.
-In choosing traders to copy you will open up similar positions to them.
-They may be investing £1000s in their portfolios and your copy will mirror the percentages invested in your portfolio.
+This copy trading technology allows you to choose who to copy and whether you want to copy the positions of successful traders you identify automatically.
+In choosing traders to copy, you will open up similar positions to them.
+They may be investing £1000s in their portfolios, and your copy will mirror the percentages invested in your portfolio.
 You may not be investing as much, but you’ll be benefitting from their experience and likely knowledge of the markets they choose.

 How are the traders I can copy chosen?